UROOBAYASEEN/step3/README.md

 Implement a review system for cars.

 Include analytics and reporting for admin users.
-Thanks to the developers of Sanity, Tailwind CSS, Stripe, and other technologies used in this project.
+Thanks to the developers of Sanity, Tailwind CSS, Stripe, and other technologies used in this project.# checkingone